 A global EIDHR programme 'Capacity Development of National Human Rights Institutions' will offer support to regional networks of national human rights institutions (NHRI) to support capacities building for the NHRIs.
 Strong coordination will be sought to create synergies and to avoid overlapping activities.

 The Civil Society Facility 2015 includes support action to the sustainability of Civil Society Organisations (CSOs) through significant technical assistance and various grant schemes, focusing on policy involvement of local NGOs and Local Authorities (LAs).
 Further support to civil society will help it remain an independent actor in democratic processes.
-The Eastern Partnership Civil Society Facility 2019-2020 is under development and will include support to strengthening capacities and sustainability of civil society, including in the breakaway regions of Georgia.
+The Eastern Partnership Civil Society Facility 2019-2020 is under development and will include support to strengthening capacities and sustainability of civil society, including in the Abkhazia and Tskhinvali region/South Ossetia regions of Georgia.

 Under the EU 4 Security, Accountability and Fight against Crime in Georgia (SAFE) programme (AAP2018), actions will be implemented as of 2019 to strengthen resilience of citizens against criminal engagement and to improve state and external oversight of security sector actors.